ClickHouse/clickpy/README.md

 ### Dictionaries

-Dictionaries provide us with an in-memory key-value pair representation of our data, optimized for low latent lookup queries.
+Dictionaries provide an in-memory key-value pair representation of our data, optimized for low latent look-up queries.
 We can utilize this structure to improve the performance of queries in general, with JOINs particularly benefiting where one side of the JOIN represents a look-up table that fits into memory.

-In ClickPy's case we utilize a dictionary `pypi.last_updated_dict` to maintain the last time a package was updated.
+In ClickPy's case, we utilize a dictionary `pypi.last_updated_dict` to maintain the last time a package was updated.
 This is used in several queries to ensure they meet our latency requirements.

-For further details on dictionaries see the blog post [Using Dictionaries to Accelerate Queries](https://clickhouse.com/blog/faster-queries-dictionaries-clickhouse).
+For further details on dictionaries, see the blog post [Using Dictionaries to Accelerate Queries](https://clickhouse.com/blog/faster-queries-dictionaries-clickhouse).

 ### Powering the UI

-Broadly, when exploring the ClickPy interface each visualization is powered by one materialized view.
+Broadly, when exploring the ClickPy interface, each visualization is powered by one materialized view.
 The full list of queries can be found in the file [clickhouse.js](./src/utils/clickhouse.js).

 Consider the list of "Emerging repos" on the landing page.

 ![emerging_repos](./images/emerging_repos.png)

 This simple visual is powered by two materialized views: `pypi_downloads_per_day` and `pypi_downloads_per_day`.
-For the full query see [here](https://github.com/ClickHouse/clickpy/blob/12d565202b88b97b51d557da0bc777ad65d5ba60/src/utils/clickhouse.js#L380).
+For the full query, see [here](https://github.com/ClickHouse/clickpy/blob/12d565202b88b97b51d557da0bc777ad65d5ba60/src/utils/clickhouse.js#L380).

 #### Choosing the right query